-Agents must follow the state and local laws applicable for appropriately handling tenant deaths at rentals including serving notices, terminating leases, returning bonds, disposing of tenant possessions and disclosures.
-Failing to do so, could pose legal issues.
+There are state and local laws for handling tenant deaths at rentals which agents must follow, including serving notices, terminating leases, returning bonds, disposing of tenant possessions and disclosures.

-The landlord is entitled to rent, paid from the bond, the deceased estate or from a co-tenant, until the lease ends and to regain the property in the same state it was in at the start of the lease (with fair wear and tear excepted).
+The landlord is entitled to receive rent, paid from the bond, the deceased’s estate or from a co-tenant, until the lease ends.
+They are also entitled to regain the property in the same state it was in at the start of the lease (with fair wear and tear excepted).

 Vacant possession and cleaning

-The next-of-kin/executor is responsible for the deceased’s rent and for providing vacant possession.
-They need to deal with the tenant’s possessions and arrange cleaning of the property, including any specialist cleaning required.
+The next-of-kin is generally responsible for the deceased’s rent and for providing vacant possession.
+They need to deal with the tenant’s possessions and arrange cleaning of the property.

 How landlord insurance can respond

-In cases where sole tenants pass away, landlords can often face prolonged periods without rent due to the time required to re-instate the premises, track down next-of-kin to remove possessions or, if the state trustee is made responsible, the time it takes for the possessions to be auctioned and the funeral held.
+In cases where sole tenants pass away, landlords can often face prolonged periods without rent due to the time required to re-instate the premises, track down next-of-kin to remove possessions or, if the state trustee is handling matters, the time taken for the possessions to be auctioned and the funeral held.

-Landlord insurance may respond to loss of rental income in this circumstance (provided the deceased was the only person named on the lease) under the tenant death provisions.
-Landlord insurance may also respond to repair costs if the next-of-kin or executor fails to foot the bills.
+Landlord insurance may respond to loss of rental income in this circumstance, provided the deceased was the only person named on the lease, under the tenant death provisions.
+Landlord insurance may also respond to repair costs if the next-of-kin or executor fails to foot the bill.

 How to assist your landlord with an insurance claim

-o once you are advised of the executor (sight proof), provide them with a key as it is their responsibility to take charge of the tenant’s personal property.
+- once you are advised of the executor (sight proof), provide them with a key as it is their responsibility to take charge of the tenant’s personal property and arrange cleaning.

-• Contact their insurer to check cover inclusions and what paperwork is required
+- Contacting the insurer to check cover inclusions and what paperwork is required.

-• Open the lines of communication with the deceased tenant’s executor or next-of-kin so you can discuss transitioning the rental property back to the owner
+- Opening the lines of communication with the deceased tenant’s executor or next-of-kin so you can discuss transitioning the rental property back to the owner.

-• Liaise with the executor or next-of-kin about vacating the property and disposal and removal of the tenant’s possessions
+- Liaising with the executor or next-of-kin about vacating the property and disposal and removal of the tenant’s possessions.

-• Document all contact with the deceased’s executor or next-of-kin and keep excellent records about any actions you take regarding the property
+- Documenting all contact with the deceased’s executor or next-of-kin and keeping excellent records about any actions you take regarding the property.

-• Advertise the property for re-leasing as soon as practicable and keep written evidence of advertising activity
+- Advertising the property for re-leasing as soon as practicable and keeping written evidence of advertising activity.

-• Once the property has been re-let, assist the landlord to submit an insurance claim with relevant supporting documentation
+- Once the property has been re-let, assisting the landlord to submit an insurance claim with relevant supporting documentation.

 At EBM RentCover we offer more than landlord insurance – we offer proactive customer service and support.
-Our team of compassionate claims specialists can guide you through the process, helping to minimise the emotional and financial stress associated with making an insurance claim, especially in such traumatic circumstances
+Our team of compassionate claims specialists can guide you through the process, helping to minimise the emotional and financial stress associated with making an insurance claim, especially in such challenging circumstances.